 The picture, which was taken by South African photographer Kevin Carter, shows a vulture stalking a starving child in Sudan.

-See also Does My Laptop Have A Camera
+See also How To Hold A Camera

 Carter’s photo won the Pulitzer Prize, but it also sparked a great deal of controversy.
 Some people accused him of exploitation, while others argued that he didn’t do enough to help the child.